 We didn’t do any horse riding in Jardin as I am not the biggest fan of it, I much prefer hiking.
 But of the horse riding tours we saw, the horses looked healthy and well looked after.
 I recommend popping into the tourist information in Jardin and asking them to arrange a tour for you if you fancy doing one.

-11. Cascada del Amore walk & the old fashioned cable car
+11. Do a scenic short walk and ride the old fashioned cable car

 This is a shorter but scenic walk, and only takes a couple of hours.
 You can bird spot, enjoy the stunning scenery around Jardin and perve on people’s cute colourful houses as you will explore the more rural village parts of Jardin.
 At the end of the walk you can take the somewhat rickety cable car called La Garrucha down the mountain.